 - If, after an award, the Purchasing Agent, after consultation with the State's Attorney, determines that a solicitation or award of a contract was in violation of applicable law, then: - (A) The contract may be modified to comply with the law, provided it is determined that doing so is in the best interests of the county; or - (A)(B) The contract may be terminated, and the contractor shall be compensated for the actual costs reasonably incurred under the contract prior to notification.

-§33.099 ELECTED COUNTY OFFICIALS.
+§ 33.099 ELECTED COUNTY OFFICIALS.

-Decisions and determinations made under §§ 33.096 through 33.098, if applicable, are subject to the review and approval of elected county officials as provided by Illinois statutes.
+the review and approval of elected county officials as provided by Illinois statutes.